csci-1301/csci-1301.github.io/lectures/070_object_oriented_contd/readme.md

 #### Writing multiple constructors

-- Remember that if you don't write a constructor, C# generates a "default" one with no parameters, so you can write `new ClassRoom()`
+- Remember that if you do not write a constructor, C# generates a "default" one with no parameters, so you can write `new ClassRoom()`

 - Once you add a constructor to your class, C# will **not** generate a default constructor
     - This means once we write the `ClassRoom` constructor (as shown earlier), this statement will produce a compile error: `ClassRoom english = new ClassRoom();`